ArneoMV/CSSLibraryMetro/README.md

 # Project Title

-Scss Library - Metro
+CSS Library - Metro

 ## Getting Started

-Metro is a SCSS library.
+Metro is a CSS library.
 With the help of its components you can easily create a responsive website.

 I started working on this project as part of my final work at the Zagreb University of applied sciences.

 ### Installing

 You can use the library by inserting a CSS folder within your project.
-If you have SASS installed on your computer, you can insert the SCSS folder within your project and edit it according to your needs.
+If you have SASS installed on your computer, you can insert the SCSS folder within your project and edit new components and styles according to your needs.

 ## Built With